-66. Create your own dojo (a training hall) with great equipment
+66. Create your dojo (a training hall) with great equipment

-67. Scuba dive in 10 most beautiful places in the world
+67. Scuba dive in the 10 most beautiful places in the world

 Take a look at this list and be inspired.
 Except for exploring ancient underwater ruins and pristine caves, you may also try swimming with dolphins and whales.

 68. Travel to a single place you always wanted to visit and take time to uncover its mysteries

 For me, that would include Iran or Japan.
 What is your place?

 69. Try out all the Kama Sutra positions and techniques with your partner

 70. Surf around the most beautiful beaches in Australia

 Have you ever seen a movie called The Endless Summer?
 It was about the pioneer surfers who traveled the world in search of the best waves.
 Live like them for a while.